 Cosgrove is Associate Professor at the University of Massachusetts, Boston.
 She received her PhD in Clinical Psychology from Duquesne University.
 Her latest book, Psychiatry Under the Influence, written with co-author Robert Whitaker, was published in April 2015.

 Desai is Assistant Professor at the Kenan-Flagler Business School in the University of North Carolina, Chapel Hill.
-She has a bachelor's degree in engineering, a master's degree in Finance, and a doctoral degree in Management.
+She has a bachelor's degree in engineering, a master's degree in Finance, and a doctoral degree in Management....
+Read more about Sreedhari Desai

-Director of Bioethics Research and Policy, Cleveland Clinic Assistant Professor, Department of Medicine, Case Western
+Scientific Director of Research, Office of Patient Experience, Cleveland Clinic Assistant Professor, Department of Medicine, Case Western

 Aaron Swartz is a writer, hacker, and activist.
 He co-authored the RSS 1.0 specification, helped develop standards for the Semantic Web, and designed the metadata system for Creative Commons.
 He co-founded Reddit.com, an online news startup acquired by Condé Nast, and architected OpenLibrary.org.
 His writing has appeared in a variety of magazines and journals and he has been profiled in Wired and Newsweek.
 He is on the board of Change Congress and is the co-founder of the Progressive Change Campaign Committee.
 During the fellowship year, he will conduct experimental and ethnographic studies of the political system to prepare a monograph on the mechanisms of political corruption.